curationexperts/playbook/production/backup_and_restore.md

 ubuntu@demo-etd:~$ sudo -u postgres psql postgres=# DROP DATABASE laevigata;
 postgres=# ALTER DATABASE prod_etd_db RENAME TO laevigata;
+## These last two might be necessary to grant permissions
+## to the expected database role on the renamed database
+postgres=# ALTER DATABASE prod_etd_db OWNER TO whatever;
+postgres=# GRANT ALL PRIVILEGES ON DATABASE whatever to whatever;
+postgres=# alter user whatever with superuser;
 ```

 ## 3. Backup and restore solr